Arts & crafts

 Addressing the Achievement Gap

-Our mission to promote school readiness and success in children of color is rooted in evidence of a long-standing achievement gap in Washington State.
+Our mission to promote school readiness and success in Black and Indigenous children and children of color is rooted in evidence of a long-standing achievement gap in Washington State.
 LLL can narrow this gap by providing children of color not only with skills and knowledge, but also a positive representation of diversity where they can envision themselves learning and having fun.

 We prioritize partnerships with community organizations, providing parents, caregivers and children with local resources where they can create their own learning experiences.
 Direct feedback and input from community members is also a core element of Look, Listen and Learn show development.